5 Blackjack Strategies to Avoid & Reduce House Edge

 What is the house edge in blackjack, and how do I reduce it?

-Most 3:2 blackjack games carry a house edge around 0.5% when played with basic strategy.
+Most 3:2 blackjack games carry a house edge of around 0.5% when played with basic strategy.
 You can keep it low by using strategy charts, avoiding high‑edge side bets, and choosing tables with favorable rules like doubling after splits and dealer‑stands‑on‑soft‑17.
 Small rule differences can meaningfully affect your long‑term return.

 Is it legal for US players to use offshore casinos?